chillcicada/tntt/src/layouts/doc.typ

 /// - margin (margin): The margin settings for the document.
 /// - paper (str): The paper size for the document, default is "a4".
 /// - fallback (bool): Whether to use fallback fonts.
-/// - bookmarked (bool): Whether to enable bookmarking for all heading in the PDF.
-///   If set false, the PDF will only bookmark the outlined headings.
 /// - it (content): The content of the document.
 /// -> content
 #let meta(